ioccc-src/winner/faq.md

 on how upload your entry to the **IOCCC submit server**.
 Once **IOCCC submit server** is ready, we will update this section with the proper instructions.
-Watch the [IOCCC news](news.html) for an annoucement of the availability of the **IOCCC submit server**.
+Watch the [IOCCC news](news.html) for an announcement of the availability of the **IOCCC submit server**.